 A Jose Carioca story has Jose assuming he's guaranteed to win a Jose Carioca look-alike contest.
 He loses to Donald Duck.

-Speaking of Donald, this occasionally happens in Superduck-comics.
-(Superduck is Donald's Super Hero identity.)
+Speaking of Donald, this occasionally happens in Paperinik stories (Paperinik is Donald's Super Hero identity).
+Being Genre Savvy, he uses this to make his Clark Kenting work.

 In Scare Tactics, Slither (a lizard boy) is refused admitance to a nightclub because: